 Crop contaminant means any substance not intentionally added to food, but which gets added to articles of food in the process of their production, manufacture, processing, preparation, treatment, packaging, transport or holding of articles of such food as a result of environmental contamination.
 It includes metal contaminants, toxic residues, insecticides, pesticides etc. This test helps in determining the potential threats present in food commodities.

-These toxins get accumulated in food products during period of farming.
+These toxins get accumulated in food products during the period of farming.
 The toxic substance which may occur naturally in any food article includes agaric acid, hydrocyanic acid, hypericin and Safrole.
-This test helps in quantification of these toxins in food stuffs.
+This test helps in quantification of these toxins in foodstuffs.

-Sudan I, II, III and IV are industrial dyes normally used for coloring plastics and other synthetic materials.
-The current food safety framework on colors in food establishes a positive list of colors authorized for use in food to the exclusion of all others.
+Sudan I, II, III and IV are industrial dyes normally used for colouring plastics and other synthetic materials.
+The current food safety framework on colours in food establishes a positive list of colours authorized for use in food to the exclusion of all others.
 As Sudan dyes are not included in this list, the presence of these dyes in food contravenes with food safety.
 Sudan dyes have a carcinogenic effect and a potential risk of genotoxicity.
-Consequently, the fraud identified by adulteration of chili and chili products by Sudan dyes constitutes a risk for public health.
+Consequently, the fraud identified by the adulteration of chilli and chilli products by Sudan dyes constitutes a risk for public health.
 This Sudan Dye test helps in combating the food adulteration.

 Steroids are a large group of compounds found in all animals.
 Different groups of steroids include corticosteroids, anabolic steroids, androgenic steroids, and estrogenic steroids, progestogenic and anti-inflammatory steroids.
 Many steroids are used in medicines that are similar to the natural hormone.
 They affect many body processes, including the breakdown of protein, fat, and carbohydrate; the activity of the nervous system; the balance of salt and water; and the regulation of blood pressure.
 Because of their widespread effects, these drugs are useful in treating many medical conditions, but they can also have undesirable side effects.
-Steroid tests helps in calculating the admissible amount in consumables.
+Steroid tests help in calculating the admissible amounts of specific steroids in consumables.